Youssef-Harby/meet-on-time-backend/readme.md

 ## Initial Proposal
 ### Problem Definition:

-    Knowing how long it takes to get to a point/place from several different points.
+    Knowing start time and the route to get to a point/place from several different points.

     For example: Tourist buses will move from different places heading to the pyramids and they must arrive on time.